MJKWoolnough/pagination/README.md

 ```go
 func (p Pagination) String() string
 ```
-String stringifies the Sections with a simple pageFn
+String stringifies the Sections with a simple pageFn.